 What do the changes mean?

-The new rules will be welcomed by those set to get married this summer who will now be able to have a greater number of loved ones not only at their ceremony, but also at a reception afterwards.
-This means couples can now have some form of celebration.
+The rules will be welcomed by those set to get married this year who will still be able to have a greater number of loved ones not only at their ceremony, but also at a reception afterwards.
+This means couples can still have some form of celebration.

-It will also come as welcome news to the weddings industry; many venues and suppliers have lost significant sums of money over the past few months and will be glad to see things getting going again.
+It will also come as welcome news to the weddings industry; many venues and suppliers have lost significant sums of money over the past few months.

 What if I don’t want to downsize my wedding?